 Electrolytic capacitors are used in case of a high capacitor is required up to a few Thousand.
 The electrolytic capacitor is mainly used for dc sources.
 Because its dielectric provides good insulation in one direction but conducts in another direction.

 Electrolytic capacitor positive lead is connected with aluminum foil coated with aluminum oxide then paper saturated with an electrolytic then negative lead with aluminum foil.
 The distance between the conducting plates is small which causes high capacitance.
 Being polarized, the positive terminal of the capacitor is identified with an indication.

 Tantalum Capacitor :

-Tantalum Capacitors are two types: first solid and second wet slug.
+Tantalum Capacitors are of two types: first solid and second wet slug.
 Pure tantalum powder is pressed in a specific shape and then backed in a vacuum to produce highly porous material.
 Thing surface of Manganese Oxide (MnO2) is introduced by immersion in an acidic solution.
-An electrolyte is then added for the contact between surface area and cathode terminal where the anode terminal is attached to the pure tantalum powder for solid tantalum capacitor.
-For wet-slug tantalum capacitor and appropriate wet acid is introduced.
+An electrolyte is then added for the contact between the surface area and cathode terminal where the anode terminal is attached to the pure tantalum powder for a solid tantalum capacitor.
+For wet-slug tantalum capacitors and appropriate wet acids are introduced.

 Variable Capacitor :

 The dielectric of the variable types of capacitors is always air.
 The construction of a variable-type capacitor contains a set of fixed metallic plates and a set of movable metallic plates.
 By rotating the movable plates, the common area between fixed and movable plates changes.